Play online poker in New York

 Would out-of-state players be able to wager on New York online poker sites?

-There will be appropriate safeguards to ensure that players are physically in either the state of New York or a state that New York has a compact with.
-However, players do not need a New York address to play on a state-regulated online poker site.
+Possibly.
+In previously proposed bills, geolocation enforcement fell under the purview of the New York State Gaming Commission.
+However, players would not need a New York address to play on a state-regulated online poker site.